graphichat/pr4veen/GITHUB_PAGES.md

    - Under "Source", select "GitHub Actions"
    - The workflow will automatically deploy your site

-3. Your site will be available at: `https://graphichat.github.io/pr4veen/`
+3. Your site will be available at: `https://pr4veen.in` (custom domain)

 ### Option 2: Manual Deployment